nyu-wireless/oai5g/docs/chromeremote.md

 * Return to the [Chrome Remote Desktop access page](https://remotedesktop.google.com/access/) and select "Remote access" on the left.
 The remote machine with a name such as `oai-gNB-02.calit2.optiputer.net` should be available.
 Select that machine.
+You will be asked to enter the PIN you entered in the previous step.
-* You will now see a screen similar to the image below.
+* You will now see a screen similar to the image above.
 * You may wish to adjust the screen resolution.
 To change the resolution, right click in the main window and select "Applications->Settings->Display".